-These equations show that $kinter[T](q{\varepsilon},q)=q=kinter[T](q,q{\varepsilon})$ for every state q.
-So we can improve kinter() by explicitly checking if one of the arguments is q{ε} .
-The green nodes in Figure 6.10 correspond to calls whose result is immediately returned with the help of this check.
+These properties imply that $kinter(q{\varepsilon}, q) = q = kinter(q, q{\varepsilon})$ for every state q.
+So we can improve kinter by explicitly checking if one of the arguments is q{ε} .
+The green nodes in Figure 7.10 correspond to calls whose result is immediately returned with the help of this check.
 Observe how this improvement has a substantial effect, reducing the number of calls from 19 to only 5.